The Ross School of Business building

 To be considered for an application deadline, the admissions office must receive all of your materials by the deadline.
 If all application materials are not in by the deadline, the application will be pushed to the next deadline.

 Yes.
 You may enroll in dual-degree programs after being accepted to both Michigan Ross and the other school or college in which you are interested.
 Separate applications are required to both schools.
 Acceptance to either school is not contingent upon the other.
-Learn more about Student-Initiated Dual Degrees here.
+Learn more about student-initiated dual degrees here.

 No. If you are interested in pursuing an MBA at Michigan Ross, we encourage you to consider attending one of their informational events.

 You can apply as long as your undergraduate degree is complete and marked final on your transcript prior to the start of the MAcc program.
-Most of our students enroll directly after completion of their undergraduate degree.
+Most of our students enroll directly after the completion of their undergraduate degree.

 We seek diversity in the backgrounds of our admitted students, just as we do in other parts of our applicants' profiles.
 No one undergraduate major, industry, or field is favored over another.
 However, we do have certain mandatory prerequisites that must be completed by all applicants prior to the start of the program.
 Please review these mandatory prerequisites by visiting our Application Requirements web page here.

-A U.S. bachelor’s degree or equivalent U.S. bachelor’s degree from an accredited institution is required for application.
+A U.S. bachelor’s degree or equivalent from an accredited institution is required for application.
 We accept most three-year bachelor’s degrees as long as they are equivalent to a four-year U.S. bachelor's degree.
 You can visit World Education Services WES to see how your degree is valued in the U.S.

 Candidates are required to satisfy the equivalent of five prerequisite courses prior to starting the Master of Accounting program.
 The courses may be complete, in progress or intended at the time of application submission, however, strong preference will be given for completed coursework.